View courses in

 Graduate Prerequisites: SED SE 507; or consent of instructor.

-Designed to develop knowledge and skill related to designing curricular content and instructional methods for students with early childhood disabilities and severe disabilities.
-Includes strategies for facilitating development in the following areas: motor, communication, social, self-care, academic, vocational, and special health care needs.
+Designed to develop knowledge and skills to design curricular content and instructional methods for students with early childhood and severe disabilities.
+Includes evidence-based strategies in the following areas: communication, motor, sensory, self-care, social, academic, transition, assistive technology, and special health care needs.
 Prereq: SE 507.
 4 cr.

 SED SE 510: Special Education: Curriculum and Instruction

-Designed to develop an understanding of the historical background and legal framework of special education, various disabilities, instructional practices and behavioral support strategies.
-Focus will be on middle- and high-school students.
+Designed to develop an understanding of the historical background and legal framework of special education, various disabilities (etiology, diagnostic criteria and process, and learner characteristics), and instructional practices and behavioral support strategies.
+For elementary and secondary content area teachers.
 2 cr.

 SED SE 515: Assessment in Special Education: Procedures

-Designed to develop the knowledge and skill related to the assessment of students who are in or being referred to special education for educational support services.
+Designed to develop knowledge and skills related to the assessment of students who are in or being referred to special education.
+Specific competencies include selecting instruments, administering, scoring, interpreting, and reporting findings.
 Prereq: SE 250 and LR 503.
 2 cr.